beachmachine/django-userforeignkey/README.rst

 Changelog
 ---------

+0.3.0 (Meta release, no actual code changes)

+* Dropped support for Django 1.8, 1.9 and 1.10
+* Added support for Django 2.1

 0.2.1

 * Added ``setup.cfg`` with the ``license_file`` keyword, ensuring that the actual LICENSE file is also installed when using ``pip install``